seltmann/2017-04-21-ucsb/_episodes/sqldf.md

 - Understand what a database is and when is it useful
 - Understand SQL syntax using SQLlite database manager directly on data frames
 - Understand how to start building a relational database
+keypoints:

+keypoints:
+- SQL is powerful for manipulating dataframes
+- "FIXME"
+- "FIXME"

 ---